 2. Lack of visibility into team performance

-Without insight into how individuals or teams are performing, it’s nearly impossible to spot delays.
+Without insight into how individual team members are performing, it’s nearly impossible to spot delays.
 Data to improve email response times gives managers a live view of reply rates, response gaps, and unresolved tickets.
 This allows for better oversight and faster intervention.

 3. Inadequate SLA tracking tools

-Email tracking tools that use data to improve email response times can monitor SLA compliance in real-time, making it easier to act before a breach occurs.
+Email tracking tools that use data to improve email response rates can monitor SLA compliance in real-time, making it easier to act before a breach occurs.

 4. High volume of low-priority emails